Let’s get down to basics

 The fact is, there is a significant overlay between those with narcissistic personality disorder and psychopathy.
 There has been research on this topic to support this.
 Bottom line, without a diagnostic background and exposure to hundreds of patients/ individuals with these conditions, it will be a little tough to distinguish the two.
 Particular if your partner had severe narcissistic personality disorder symptoms.
 Because one would easily wonder, is this solely narcissism or is this mild psychopathy?

-Just know that this confusion regarding determining what he/she has is not uncommon for their partners.
-Both of these groups hurt their mates tremendously.
+Just know that this confusion regarding determining what he/she has is not uncommon for the people who love them.
+People with narcissistic personality disorder and psychopathy have the potential to hurt their mates tremendously because of their disorder.
 The psychopath tends to be more dangerous, as they are often linked with violent crimes toward their partners (e.g., Scott Peterson).
 Neither group makes a good intimate partner simply due to their symptom profile – low empathy, antagonism.
+They cannot give their partners the love, kindness, and respect that is required of a intimate relationship.

 Why is he or she like this?

-The main reason that psychopaths demonstrate very similar behaviors and attitudes is because of the brain.
+The brain, the brain, the brain.
+The main reason that psychopaths demonstrate very similar behaviors and attitudes is because of their neurobiology.
 Their brains are disordered in very similar ways and as a result their behavior can be quite the same (varying in intensity).

-Therefore, on a psychopath message forum, Jane in Oregon’s description of her psychopathic ex-husband sounds very much like Mary’s description of her boyfriend, and they live in New York.
+Therefore, on a psychopath message forum, Jane in Oregon’s description of her psychopathic ex-husband sounds very much like Mary’s description of her New York boyfriend.

 This disorder ‘presents’ similarly because it is a disorder associated with specific patterns of poor functioning within the brain.
 The brain of a psychopath is different from the brain of a non-psychopathic individual.
 It is that difference that makes them